 For small open wounds, here's how to treat your cat at home:

-Sterilize your hands and equipment.
-Keep a towel and a friend nearby to restrain the animal if necessary.
-Put on medical gloves.
-If the cat rebels, wrap it in the towel completely, including the head, exposing only the injury.
+- Start off clean.
+To keep germs at bay, wash your hands well and wear rubber medical gloves if you own them.
+You'll also want to keep a towel and even a friend nearby to help restrain your cat if necessary.
+If the cat rebels, wrap him in the towel completely, including his head, exposing only the injury.